 The Best Grinder for Turkish Coffee – The Traditional One

 One of the most important factors when preparing Turkish coffee is the

 The traditional Turkish grinder is a manual device with a specially designed burr grinding mechanism, calibrated to grind coffee beans into a powder.
-It requires some manual dexterity, and some physical effort to grind, but nothing that the average person can’t handle.
-However, if you have problems with arthritic pain, or other conditions that affects your hand coordination, or physical strength, this might not be for you.
+It requires some manual dexterity and some physical effort to grind, but nothing that the average person can’t handle.
+However, if you have problems with arthritic pain or other conditions that affect your hand coordination, or physical strength, this might not be for you.

 A traditional Turkish coffee mill is a beautiful device, most of the times made of brass, or copper, with specific Middle East ornaments.
 The most common design is a cylindrical device, with the grinding mechanism on the upper side, and with a small collecting container at the bottom.
 After the beans are ground, the lower part can be opened to get your ground coffee.
 The Turkish mill is held with one hand and with the other hand it is operated the handle, to start grinding.
 There are also versions with a small wooden box at the bottom, so the mill has more stability on the table.
 These are somewhat easier to operate, and the collecting container, (a wooden drawer), is slightly larger.